-Potential Impact Critical Habitat / PBF Management and Mitigation Residual Impact Measures in Addition to those Presented in the ESIA Operational Discharges to Water - Reduced Water Quality None No further mitigation No required As discussed above, marine water quality may be affected during operation by Temporary and discharges from vessels.
-Prolonged reduction of water quality, resulting from very small scale increased levels of particulate or organic matter, or chemicals, could affect marine impacts, not species such as fish and cetaceans.
-This could occur through exposure to affecting Critical contaminants in the water, or through behavioural changes caused by increased Habitat or Priority water turbidity.
-Taking into account the mitigation identified, the Project ESIA Biodiversity assessed all residual impacts on marine water quality as being Not Significant or Features Negligible, due to the short term and localised nature of the impacts.
-As noted above, only occasional, short term and highly localised changes in water quality are expected as a result of the Project during operation.
-None of the species identified as Critical Habitat or Priority Biodiversity Features will experience prolonged exposure to reduced water quality, and therefore no significant impacts as a result of discharges to water from the Project are anticipated. as a result of disorial good to water from the respect are anticipated.
-Physical Presence of Vessels - Injury/Disturbance of Fish, Marine Mammals Critical Habitat No further mitigation No and Birds Pontic shad, Alosa required immaculata Occasional, The physical presence of vessels in the Project AoI during operation may cause temporary and behavioural disturbance of fish, marine mammals and birds, and there is also the Black Sea shad, Alosa localised impacts, potential for injuries to be caused by collisions between marine mammals and tanaica limited to vessels.
-The Project ESIA notes that the Project AoI already experiences high immediate vicinity levels of shipping activity, against which background the very small increase due to Black Sea common of vessels the operation of the Project is expected to be negligible.
-Taking into account the dolphin, Delphinus identified mitigation, the Project ESIA assessed that there would be no residual delphis ponticus impacts on marine species from physical presence of vessels.
+No. Potential Impact Critical Habitat / PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impact Operational Discharges to Water - Reduced Water Quality As discussed above, marine water quality may be affected during operation by discharges from vessels.
+Prolonged reduction of water quality, resulting from increased levels of particulate or organic matter, or chemicals, could affect marine species such as fish and cetaceans.
+This could occur through exposure to contaminants in the water, or through behavioral changes caused by increased water turbidity.
+Taking into account the mitigation identified, the Project ESIA assessed all residual impacts on marine water quality as being Not Significant or Negligible, due to the short term and localized nature of the impacts.
+As noted above, only occasional, short term and highly localized changes in water quality are expected as a result of the Project during operation.
+None of the species identified as Critical Habitat or Priority Biodiversity Features will experience prolonged exposure to reduced water quality, and therefore no significant impacts as a result of discharges to water from the Project are anticipated.
+None No further mitigation required No Temporary and very small scale impacts, not affecting Critical Habitat or Priority Biodiversity Features

+No. Potential Impact Critical Habitat / PBF Management and Mitigation Measures in Addition to those Residual Impact Presented in the ESIA Physical Presence of Vessels - Injury/Disturbance of Fish, Marine Critical Habitat No further mitigation No Mammals and Birds Pontic shad, Alosa required immaculata Occasional, The physical presence of vessels in the Project AoI during operation may cause temporary and behavioral disturbance of fish, marine mammals and birds, and there is also the Black Sea shad, Alosa localised potential for injuries to be caused by collisions between marine mammals and tanaica impacts, limited vessels.
+The Project ESIA notes that the Project Aol already experiences high to immediate levels of shipping activity, against which background the very small increase due Black Sea common vicinity of to the operation of the Project is expected to be negligible.
+Taking into account dolphin, Delphinus vessels the identified mitigation, the Project ESIA assessed that there would be no delphis ponticus residual impacts on marine species from physical presence of vessels.
+Dia di Cala hanharm During energian, the Draiget may require econorianal and limited presence of Black Sea narbour During operation, the Project may require occasional and infined presence of porpoise, Priocoeria vessels to carry out maintenance and repair activities on the platforms and phocoena relicia regular transport of crew.
+Given the very low number of vessels required during Black Sea hottlenose operation this impact will be short term occasional and highly localized.
+Within dolphin Tursions the context of the wider area which experiences high levels of shinning activity truncatus ponticus no significant impacts are predicted for species that are Critical Habitat or Priority Biodiversity Features as a result of physical presence of vessels during operation Yelkouan shearwater. of the Project.
+Puffinus velkouan Underwater Noise - Injury/Disturbance of Fish and Marine Mammals Critical Habitat No further mitigation No Pontic shad, Alosa required Underwater noise generated during operation has the potential to cause both immaculata Temporary physical harm and behavioral disturbance to fish and marine mammals. impact within Underwater noise will be generated by vessels throughout the Project Aol.
+Black Sea shad, Alosa 1.20 km (for Underwater noise modelling undertaken for Project ESIA was used to define tanaica marine maximum distances from noise sources within which fish and marine mammals mammals) or